tuneinsight/geco-i2b2-data-source/README.md

     - `database/`: database wrapper for the datasource
 - `scripts/`: utility scripts
 - `test/i2b2/`: test files for the i2b2 docker image
-- `third_party/geco/`: git submodule for the GeCo source code

 ### Useful commands
 Start psql in the running postgresql container:
 ```shell
 make geco-docker-compose ARGS="exec postgresql psql -U postgres"
 ```

-### About the GeCo dependency
-- GeCo is included in the repository as a submodule (in `third_party/geco`) and the `go.mod` file includes a `replace` directive in order to use it.
-- This is notably due to the use of the development deployment of GeCo to be used for the testing of this plugin.
-- Ultimately, some definitions from this plugin (e.g. DataSource interface) and from GeCo (e.g. dev deployment) need to be extracted to a public repository to serve as an SDK for data source plugins.